siondawson/milestone-project-3/readme.md

 A form where users are able to create their account.
 First name, email address and password.
 The password field appears twice to ensure user types password correctly.
 Checks in place to ensure email address is valid and not allready in use by another user account.

 This page allows first time and returning users to create an account.
 Frequent users who use the website to only view events may easily create an account if they have an event to add.

+## Login page

+Once a user has created their account they are automatically logged in.
+A login page was created so that if a user is logged out they may log back in.
+Simple form for users to complete with login credenitals that they created.

 ## My Events Page (user events)